I needed to take a hike, I really did.

 God the Son, Redeemer of the world,

-Have mercy on us. – This is one-twelfth of the Catholic Litany, there’s eleven-twelfths more!
+Have mercy on us. – and this is one-twelfth of the Catholic Litany, there’s eleven-twelfths more!
 Holy shit!!

 boerewors – raw beef wurst; just add fire